TurboWarp/docs/docs/website/embedding.md

 In fullscreen mode, the embed will either use a white or an almost black color depending on whether the user's computer is configured to dark mode or not.

-To override this behavior, set the `fullscreen-background` parameter to a CSS color value like `black` or `#abc123`.
+To override this behavior, set the `fullscreen-background` parameter to a CSS color value like `black` or `rgb(50,90,100)`.
+You can also use hex colors if you escape the `#` like so: `%23abc123`.
 For example: https://turbowarp.org/15832807/embed?fullscreen-background=yellow
--->

 ### Addons {#addons}